MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ms.technology: webview
 ms.date: 11/05/2021
 ---
-# Get started with WinUI 3 (Windows App SDK)
+# Get started with WebView2 in WinUI 3 (Windows App SDK) apps

 This article covers how to set up your development tools and create an initial WebView2 app for WinUI 3 (Windows App SDK), and learn about WebView2 concepts along the way.

 <!-- ====================================================================== -->
-## Step 0 - Set up the development environment
+## Step 1 - Set up the development environment

+1. In a new window or tab, open the page [Install tools for developing apps for Windows 10 and Windows 11](/windows/apps/project-reunion/set-up-your-development-environment).
+Follow the steps on that page, to install the following:
+   *  Microsoft Visual Studio.
-1. Follow steps 1-4 of [Set up your development environment](/windows/apps/project-reunion/set-up-your-development-environment) to install Visual Studio, configure the NuGet package source, and install the Windows App SDK Extension for Visual Studio.
+   *  The Windows App SDK Extension for Visual Studio.

+   Return from that page and continue below.

+1. When Visual Studio opens at some point during the present article's steps, you might be prompted to turn on Developer Mode for your computer.
+For more information, if needed, see [Enable your device for development](/windows/apps/get-started/enable-your-device-for-development), at _Build desktop apps for Windows_.

+1. Install the [WebView2 SDK](https://www.nuget.org/packages/Microsoft.Web.WebView2) NuGet package.

 1. Install the [WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2) or any [Microsoft Edge non-stable channel](https://www.microsoftedgeinsider.com/download) installed on Windows 10 version 1803 (build 17134) or later.
 For more information about Windows 10 or later, see [Windows Update: FAQ](https://support.microsoft.com/help/12373).

-1. To access all developer-specific Visual Studio features, turn on [Developer Mode](/windows/uwp/get-started/enable-your-device-for-development).

 <!-- ====================================================================== -->
-## Step 1 - Create the project
+## Step 2 - Create the project

-Start with a basic desktop project that contains a single main window.
+To create a WebView2 app, start by creating a basic desktop project, to create a desktop app that contains a single main window:

 1. In Visual Studio, click **Create a new project**.